SwaatiPandey/Login-Page-Using-React/README.md

 *FRONTEND: It has following folders:Api call, which contains url oh the hosted api.
 Component which contains footer and navigation part.Pages contains all the pages files.
 Routes which contains all the routes.

-4.Demo: This is the link of hosted backend:-http://blog-backend-hosting.herokuapp.com/blogs
+4.Demo: This is the link of hosted backend: -https://login-backend-react.herokuapp.com/
-        This is the link of project
+        This is the link of project       :- https://login-page-using-react-git-master.swaatipandey.vercel.app/

 5.Technologies Used: FRONTEND   React.js,
                      BACKEND   Nodejs,Postman,express